-After you got an idea of all the different neighborhoods and districts, these 5 Bangkok tips for beginners are super useful.
+You got an idea of all the different neighborhoods and districts, now these 5 Bangkok tips for beginners are super useful.

 Alana from Papers Plane Blog is a design-conscious travel blog with this little bit of extra we enjoy.
 She also wrote up a powerful post to get your Bangkok trip started.

 Bangkok is huge, you already know that.
 Question is, how to get from A to B?
 Surprisingly it is quite easy and cheap to get around.
 The basic option for transport in Bangkok are: